-China Zijin to build copper smelter in Serbia18.
-September 2019. / Mining
+China Zijin to build copper smelter in Serbia, Mining

 China’s Zijin Mining Group plans to build a copper smelter at the Majdanpek open pit mine in Serbia, energy minister Aleksandar Antic has said.